OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 ## Deep dive on data

-We listened to Contact Centre calls (65 No.), read a sample of emails (
+Across the project team we listened to Contact Centre calls (65 No.), read a sample of emails (70 No.), sat with Contact Centre staff, and did some behavioural analysis with Hotjar.

 What we found was: